 At the end of Daniel 1, we are told that God gave Daniel gave three things.
 Because of his faithful decision not to defile himself with the food and culture of the Babylonians, God granted Daniel wisdom, influence, and health—wisdom beyond the wisdom of the Babylonians, influence beyond that of any in the kingdom, and health that resulted in long life.

-However, when we move from the end of the first to the beginning of the second chapter, we find that each of these is immediately either disregarded or threatened; the way God works, sometimes, is it not that great blessings come and then the carpet gets pulled out from under us, at least seemingly so?
+However, when we move from the end of the first to the beginning of the second chapter, we find that each of these is immediately either disregarded or threatened.
+The way God works, sometimes, is it not that great blessings come and then the carpet gets pulled out from under us, at least seemingly so?

-In so far as health and long life were concerned, we find that when the wise men were unable to tell the king what his dream was and the king threatened to kill them all, Daniel, who was not even consulted and whose influence in ancient Babylon did not amount to a hell of beans at this time, was nevertheless also on the verge of extermination.
-So all of those gifts, promises that God gave him seemed to be on the chopping block.
+In so far as health and long life were concerned, we find that when the wise men were unable to tell the king what his dream was and the king threatened to kill them all, Daniel, who was not even consulted and whose influence in ancient Babylon did not amount to a hill of beans at this time, was nevertheless also on the verge of extermination.
+So all of those gifts, promises, that God gave him seemed to be on the chopping block.

-However, although his gifts were disregarded and although he was now under sentence of death by Nebuchadnezzar, Daniel was wise and the crisis became the occasion to which God brought him to the forefront of leadership in Babylon.
+However, although his gifts were disregarded, and although he was now under sentence of death by Nebuchadnezzar, Daniel was wise, and the crisis became the occasion to which God brought him to the forefront of leadership in Babylon.

 In chapter 1, God gave Daniel wisdom, influence, and health or long life.
 Now, in spite of the threat to kill Daniel, God fulfills what He has promised, but how?
 By being sovereign over the details of history and every detail of them.

 If God does not control our lives, from the actions of the kings and others in positions of power to the minutest circumstances, then everything in life is uncertain.
 If this were true, it would mean that we are victims of circumstances and whatever happens will happen.
-But if God is sovereign, as the Bible declares Him to be, and if He is our God, if the promises He makes and the actions He takes are certain of fulfillment, then we can be confident of the future and know that we will be able to live our lives in a way that pleases God, be able to cope with anything—any trial, any threat of extermination, death—whatever the worst thing could be (torture possibly).
+But if God is sovereign, as the Bible declares Him to be, and if He is our God; if the promises He makes and the actions He takes are certain of fulfillment, then we can be confident of the future and know that we will be able to live our lives in a way that pleases God, be able to cope with anything—any trial, any threat of extermination, death—whatever the worst thing could be (torture, possibly).
 God is in control of our lives, but He does not because we still have freewill, and so we are still able to make decisions and even bad decisions in our lives.
-But overall, God has total control of our lives and will not let us suffer anymore than we are able; whatever He allows us to suffer, He will give us the power to endure.
+But overall, God has total control of our lives and will not let us suffer anymore than we are able.
+Whatever He allows us to suffer, He will give us the power to endure.
 He has given us that promise and there is no doubt of that.

 Daniel 2:1-2 Now in the second year of Nebuchadnezzar’s reign, Nebuchadnezzar had dreams; and his spirit was so troubled that his sleep left him.
 Then the king gave the command to call the magicians, the astrologers, the sorcerers, and the Chaldeans to tell the king his dreams.
 So they came and stood before the king.

-Now Nebuchadnezzar was not the first monarch in history to dream troublesome dreams.
+Nebuchadnezzar was not the first monarch in history to dream troublesome dreams.
 Nor was he the last.
 Statesmen are often troubled by the past and have forebodings about the future.
 But Nebuchadnezzar’s dream was not like the dreams that normal statesmen have.
-Nebuchadnezzar’s dream had been given to him by God even though he did not know who this God was.
-And because it had been given to him by God, it was an accurate revelation; it was a prophecy of important events to come.
+Nebuchadnezzar’s dream had been given to him by God, even though he did not know who this God was.
+Because it had been given to him by God, it was an accurate revelation; it was a prophecy of important events to come.
 And as we see now, in our lives, looking back, it was perfectly accurate; it was about the most important aspects of history in a general sense.

 Nebuchadnezzar had people around him who were supposed to be able to deal with such things.
 So he called the magicians and the enchanters and the sorcerers and the astrologers together.
 And in verse 3: